Dexhub/Moltres/Phase-1-Spec.md

 ##
-Project name: Moltres - Phase 1
+# Moltres - Phase 1
 ##
 This project is about building a crypto currency order publishing and monitoring platform with nice dashboard and such.